Stratxgy/VenyxUI/README.md

 }
 ```

-## Does something, just put it at the end
+## Changes the starting page for the ui
 ```lua
 venyx:SelectPage(venyx.pages[1], true)
 ```